When the Panettone comes from le Marche

 For this the master pastry chef Roberto Cantolacqua could not surprise me better a few weeks ago, announcing that he had created the Panettone made in Marche, revisiting the recipe of his grandmother who obviously like mine, it had closely guarded the secrets.

 When I finally managed to taste the surprise was even bigger!
 A soft and delicious dough (even Roberto uses only natural yeast for his leavened), a filling that is a true apotheosis of flavors, carefully measured for an amazing result.
 My grandmother Lisetta would be satisfied!

-The imagination and creativity of Roberto Cantolacqua have created many variations of the typical sweet, from Traditional Panettone to the original with Apricots and Hazelnuts, but, as for me, I have no doubt: the Panettone from le Marche will be my Christmas Panettone!
+The imagination and creativity of Roberto Cantolacqua have created many variations of the typical sweet, from Traditional Panettone Mandorlato to the original with Pistachio, but, as for me, I have no doubt: the Panettone from le Marche will be my Christmas Panettone!